jekyll/minima/projects_2022.md

 2. A curriculum vitae.

 3. For Master/PhD applicants, course transcripts, when available.
 These can be submitted in French, English, Spanish or Portuguese.
-For Postdoc applicants the *names* of two people willing to provide a letter of reference.
+For Postdoc applicants the *names* of two researchers familiar with the applicants work, and willing to provide a letter of reference.